 To see our roadmap, or to suggest, comment or vote on features for this API, see our interactive product backlog.

-If you have any other queries, please contact us.
+If you have any other queries, contact us.

-This API uses HTTP POST to submit data.
+This API is RESTful and uses HTTP POST to submit data.

 This API is available on the internet and, indirectly, on the Health and Social Care Network (HSCN).

 For more details, see Network access for APIs.

 This API is application-restricted, meaning we authenticate the calling application but not the end user.

 You can use this access mode as follows:

 - unattended (end user not present), for example periodically submit ambulance data from ambulance trust systems to DPS

 To use this access mode, use the following security pattern: